-Teaching methods for deaf children and young adults worldwide have altered in recent years, with new hearing technologies and speech-to-text tools, according to a report from Project Forum, at the (US) National Association of State Directors of Special Education.
+Teaching for deaf children and young adults worldwide has altered in recent years, with digital hearing technologies and speech-to-text tools, according to a report from Project Forum, at the (US) National Association of State Directors of Special Education.

 The Digital-Hearing Age

 Infants are being given access to digital hearing at an ever earlier age.
 Advances in newborn hearing tests, digital hearing aids and surgical skills are seeing children under one year, receiving cochlear implants.

 Controversial in the 1990s, cochlear implants are now routine for many deaf or hard of hearing children.
 Worldwide, implants give more deaf children access to verbal language – the core language of their family and the human population in general.

 Instead of sending deaf/hoh children to special schools, the Project Forum report found a growing number of deaf and hoh children are accepted into local mainstream schools, with resource teaching.

 Worldwide, the future of sign language is debated.
 Some in the US suggest a “toolbox” approach: moving from sign-language only to the auditory verbal approach (speech only) where a child never learns to sign, or to a bilingual model (English with sign).

 A growing research base confirms the success of cochlear implants and speech, BUT early diagnosis and sustained parent verbal interactions are key to childrens’ outcomes.
 Educating deaf children in mainstream schools also builds their real-world skills.

 Trends show more families are choosing spoken language.
 In 2010, a pediatric audiology conference in New York, revealed between 89% and 95% of families are choosing a spoken language outcome for their children, with digital hearing devices.